psycopg/psycopg/docs/api/connections.rst

     The object is usually returned by `Connection.info`.

     .. autoattribute:: status

+        The status can be one of a number of values.
+However, only two of these are seen outside of an asynchronous connection procedure:
+        `~pq.ConnStatus.OK` and `~pq.ConnStatus.BAD`.
+A good connection to the database has the status `!OK`.
+Ordinarily, an `!OK` status will remain so until `Connection.close()`, but a communications failure might result in the status changing to `!BAD` prematurely.

     .. autoattribute:: transaction_status

+        The status can be `~pq.TransactionStatus.IDLE` (currently idle), `~pq.TransactionStatus.ACTIVE` (a command is in progress),
+        `~pq.TransactionStatus.INTRANS` (idle, in a valid transaction block), or `~pq.TransactionStatus.INERROR` (idle, in a failed transaction block). `~pq.TransactionStatus.UNKNOWN` is reported if the connection is bad. `!ACTIVE` is reported only when a query has been sent to the server and not yet completed.

     .. autoattribute:: server_version
     .. automethod:: get_parameters
     .. autoattribute:: host

+        This can be a host name, an IP address, or a directory path if the connection is via Unix socket.
+(The path case can be distinguished because it will always be an absolute path, beginning with ``/``.)

+    .. autoattribute:: hostaddr

     .. autoattribute:: port
     .. autoattribute:: dbname
     .. autoattribute:: user